GRADUATE PROGRAMS IN DETAIL

 The Department also offers a B.A./M.A. option, which allows Columbia undergraduates to extend their B.A. into an M.A.
 Please contact Classics Director of Undergraduate Studies Nikolas Kakkoufa (nk2776@columbia.edu) for information and see further https://www.gsas.columbia.edu/content/bama-option.

-***These requirements are valid for students who entered the program in Fall 2023 or earlier.
-New requirements will apply to students entering from Fall 2024 onward.
-See Here***
+The following requirements are valid for students entering the program from Fall 2024 onward.

 The Ph.D. is a degree program comprised of three stages.
 At the successful completion of each stage, students will be awarded the corresponding degree.
-The M.A. is generally completed by the end of the second and no later than the fourth semester of coursework.
-The M.Phil. should be completed in the third year of study after completion of coursework, exams, and written work, and no later than the end of the fourth year of study.
-The Ph.D. dissertation prospectus should be defended by the beginning of the eighth semester, but not later than the end of the eighth semester.
-The Ph.D. is completed after a successful defense of a doctoral dissertation.
+The M.A. must be completed by the end of the second year.
+The M.Phil. must no later than the beginning of the fourth year of study.
+The Ph.D. must be completed no later than the end of the sixth year.

 STAGE ONE: M.A.

 As above, but omitting M.A.
-Thesis (CLPH 5000), and requiring two semesters of the Graduate Research Colloquium (CLCV 5010) taken for P/F credit and a passing grade on one modern language exam.
+Thesis (CLPH 5000), and requiring two semesters of the Graduate Proseminar (CLCV 5011) taken for P/F credit and a passing grade on one modern language exam.
 In choosing courses during the M.A. students should consult the course requirements listed below for the M.Phil.

 STAGE TWO: M.PHIL.

-Continuation of study beyond the M.A. degree is authorized by the Director of Graduate Studies.
+Continuation of study beyond the M.A. degree is authorized by the DGS.
 The M.Phil. degree is always in Classics, both Greek and Latin.
-Thus, coursework and examinations are related to the study of both classical languages and their works of literature (including their cultural and political backgrounds).
-Programs of study are individually arranged in consultation with the Director of Graduate Studies.
+Thus, coursework and examinations are related to the study of both classical languages and their literatures (including their cultural and political backgrounds).
+Programs of study are individually arranged in consultation with the DGS.

 General Course Requirements

-The Courses taken for the M.A. count toward a total of fourteen.
+The Courses taken for the M.A. count toward the total of sixteen.
 (Students advancing from the M.A. to the Ph.D. do not take CLPH 5000.)

-Students are expected to maintain at least a B+ average in their graded courses.
+Students must maintain at least a B+ average in their graded courses.

 History Requirement